 Service is friendly enough although the wait can be very long on weekends.
 The food takes forever too!
 Arrive early or be prepared to wait.

 The ambiance inside is a bit noisy and cramped, however, there is some nice local artwork and they do have a nice little outdoor patio.
-During the milder fall and winter seasons, Nook is one of many places around town with a great patio to take advantage of the amazing weather.
+During the milder fall and spring seasons, Nook is one of many places around town offering a great patio to take advantage of the amazing weather.

 The food, service, and ambiance are all on par at Nook, however, there are so many great breakfast restaurants in the area that it pales in comparison to others.
 If you are going to be in town for a bit, then you may want to add Nook to your lineup of Tucson breakfast restaurants to try.